rukkal/static-stl/README.md

 - Most of the STL containers
 - std::function

-**Notes:**
+**Notes**

-This project was originally forked from the Embedded Template Library (http://www.etlcpp.com).
-The SSTL is just a subset of the ETL.
+This project is a fork of the Embedded Template Library (http://www.etlcpp.com).
+The SSTL provides only a subset of the ETL components.
 However, the SSTL exploits/supports modern C++ features, whereas the ETL is strictly developed with C++03 in order to remain compatible with the "slow" vendors.

 The fork just happened recently.
 So the SSTL doesn't exploit/support modern C++ features yet.
 I also haven't added std::function yet (the implementation is ready though).
-However, such goodies should be coming soon.
+I haven't fully reorganized the structure of the repository, etc. However, such goodies should be coming soon.